izhang73/ODZ-MAGs/README.md

 R-scripts:
 	A folder containing R scripts used for creating and cleaning Excel sheets containing MAG, metagenome, nutrient, oxygen, and gene information, performing Pearson correlations, and creating visualizations

+protein-alignments:
+	A folder containing alignments for curated hits from ODZ MAGs, aligned using MAFFT